Bundle minutes, texts and data together to cut costs in Seychelles.

 Cable & Wireless Seychelles

 Cable & Wireless operates the Seychelles landlines, international phone lines, Internet cafes and the nation’s submarine cable running to mainland Africa.
-Its 4G network is not open to prepaid customers.
+Its the leading operator in Seychelles with a 65% market share and has a 4G network open to prepaid customers nationwide.
 Starter packs cost SCR100 and contain SCR25 in credit.
 They can be purchased at the airport or at its own stores.
 There are two ways to top up your card, either at the eTopUp outlets or at the Cable Kiosks, which are self-service.

 You can add a data bundle to your account by dialing #155#.
 For bundles of 1GB and greater, you also get free usage of Facebook between 100MB and 1GB.
 Prices and data terms are listed in the table below: